Voucher / Cohort

 Quick Answer

-Gusto Simple with 10% nonprofit discount at $36 + $6 per employee, or Patriot Full Service at $37 + $4.
-Both are cheapest done-for-you-tax options for 501(c)(3) nonprofits.
-Plus you save up to $420 per employee per year in FUTA tax that for-profit employers pay and you do not.
+Patriot Full Service at $37 + $5 per employee, or Gusto Simple with its 10% nonprofit discount at about $44 + $6 per employee.
+Patriot is the cheapest done-for-you-tax option for 501(c)(3) nonprofits at every common headcount.
+Plus you save up to $420 per year for a 10-employee nonprofit in FUTA tax that for-profit employers pay and you do not.

 Register